 ARC parents/carers are a vital part of our ARC community.
 We support our families in a variety of ways through daily contact via the home/ school book, regular progress meetings, and opportunities for parents/carers to meet and chat over a coffee.
-We operate an open door policy and parents/ carers are invited to join any ARC activity at any time.

 The National Curriculum

 All students have access to the full National Curriculum at Key Stage 3 and 4 and are included in mainstream lessons (according to their needs).
 The balance between the time spent in the ARC and the main school will be dependent on individual needs.
 All ASD students have access to specialised programmes tailored for them—this often includes lessons in small groups taught by a specialist teacher.